 In 1996 Gilder was made a Fellow of the International Engineering Consortium.
 The investigation into wealth creation led Mr. Gilder into deeper examination of the lives of present-day entrepreneurs, culminating in many articles and a book, The Spirit of Enterprise (1986).
 The book was revised and republished in 1992.
 That many of the most interesting current entrepreneurs were to be found in high technology fields also led Mr. Gilder, over several years, to examine this subject in depth.
 In his best-selling work, Microcosm (1989), he explored the quantum roots of the new electronic technologies.
 A subsequent book, Life After Television, was a prophecy of the future of computers and telecommunications and a prelude to his book on the future of telecommunications, Telecosm (2000).

-Mr. Gilder is a contributing editor of Forbes magazine and a frequent writer for The Economist, American Spectator, Harvard Business Review, Wall Street Journal, and other publications.
+Mr. Gilder is a frequent writer for The Economist, American Spectator, Harvard Business Review, Wall Street Journal, and other publications.